kyma-incubator/compass/docs/architecture/app-runtime-flows.md

 ### Application pairing phase

-Application pairing phase is a process of creating new Application in Management Plane's registry and establishing trusted connection between Application and Management Plane.
+Application pairing phase is a process of creating new Application in Management Plane and establishing trusted connection between Application and Management Plane.

-Administrator requests Director to create a new Application in the registry.
+Administrator requests Director to create a new Application in the Management Plane.
 Director sends back Application details, along with its unique ID.
 Then, Administrator requests Application pairing to the Connector.
 Connector generates one-time token, and sends it to the Application.
 Application uses this token to establish a trusted relation between Application and Management Plane.

 ![](./assets/app-pairing.svg)